 Increased ESR is seen in infections, acute leukemias, sarcoidosis, and other inflammatory disorders.
 Low ESR is seen in polycythemia vera, sickle cell disease, etc.

-Peripheral blood film may show features of hemolysis including polychromasia, increased reticulocyte count, fragmented cells, etc. Presence of spherocytes, target cells or sickle cells may help to identify spherocytosis, thalassemia, sickle cell disease, and other hereditary hemolytic anemias.
+Peripheral blood film may show features of hemolysis including polychromasia, increased reticulocyte count, fragmented cells, etc. The presence of spherocytes, target cells or sickle cells may help to identify spherocytosis, thalassemia, sickle cell disease, and other hereditary hemolytic anemias.
 Features of myeloproliferative disorders or underlying bone marrow disorders may also be seen in peripheral smear examination.

-An abnormal coagulation profile with increased prothrombin time (PT), international normalized Ratio (INR) and partial thromboplastin time (PTT ) usually indicate an associated liver disorder.
+An abnormal coagulation profile with increased prothrombin time (PT), international normalized ratio (INR) and partial thromboplastin time (PTT ) usually indicate an associated liver disorder.
 Cirrhosis and portal hypertension should be considered as the underlying cause.